Gritting and salting roads

 More detailed gritting routes for each town are also available in our ‘Gritting routes and winter driving advice’ leaflet (6.03 MB).

-A treated link is provided from each main village to each major traffic route and every primary and secondary school in Lincolnshire has a salted route which goes within 500 yards of its entrance and, in most cases, passes its gates.
+A treated link is provided from each main village to each major traffic route and every primary and secondary school in Lincolnshire has a salted route which goes within 500 metres of its entrance and, in most cases, passes its gates.

 Where possible, a treated link is provided to within 500 metres of all main NHS hospitals and all train and bus stations.

-The Council also undertakes snow clearing when snow falls and settles to depths likely to cause disruption to transport, whilst the Highways Agency also carries out precautionary salting on all 92km (52 miles) of trunk roads in Lincolnshire, including on the A1, the A52 Grantham-Nottingham and the A46 west of Lincoln.
+The Council also undertakes snow clearing when snow falls and settles to depths likely to cause disruption to transport, whilst the Highways Agency also carries out precautionary salting on all 84km (52 miles) of trunk roads in Lincolnshire, including on the A1, the A52 Grantham-Nottingham and the A46 west of Lincoln.

 Outside of this, no other roads will be treated apart from where roads are impassable due to severe snow conditions or during prolonged icy spells.